top of page

 THE WALL BETWEEN US: Re-imagining Borders Score

-3. Send your artwork, name, and a short bio of who you are to us to dancemonks@dancemonks.com
+3. Share!
+Send your artwork, name, and a short bio of who you are to us at dancemonks@dancemonks.com

 PEDRO REYES: PALAS POR PISTOLAS

-Artist, PEDRO REYES (MX), collected 1,527 guns which were melted down to create shovels that, in turn, were used to plant trees in urban areas affected by violence
+Mexican Artist, Pedro Reyes, collected 1,527 guns which were melted down to create shovels that, in turn, were used to plant trees in urban areas affected by violence

 http://urbanoproject.org/palas-por-pistolasshovels-for-guns